Skip to main content

 Black Liquor to Fuel by Efficient HydroThermal Application integrated to Pulp Mill

-BL2F supports the EU’s vision of becoming world leader in biofuel technology and developing a unique and cost-effective IHTL technology and integrating it to the pulp mill will increase its portfolio.
-The companies in the consortium cover the complete value chain – from pulp mill to transportation to biofuel production and sales thus building new and feasible value chain and business opportunity.
-The produced biocrude from the HTL process is superior in quality, contains an oxygen content of 5% reduced from 37% in the original BL and has a heating value of 39 MJ/kg increased from 23 MJ/kg in the original.
-The BL2F project, further aims to integrate the newly developed IHTL process with the existing pulp mills.
+BL2F enhanced EU’s becoming the world leader in biofuel technology by developing a unique and cost-effective IHTL technology and integrating it to the pulp mill.
+We have found a feasible way to produce sustainable biofuels.
+The companies in the consortium covered the complete value chain – from pulp mill to transportation to biofuel production and sales.
+The technology provides a significant business opportunity.
+The produced biocrude from the HTL process is superior in quality, contains an oxygen content of 9% reduced from >45 % in the original BL and has a heating value of 37.5 MJ/kg.
+The BL2F project built a strong base for further development of IHTL process to commercial level and towards other applications.
 This approach has several benefits, for instance, the existing special systems for gas and waste handling at a pulp mill can be adjusted to handle the waste streams from HTL.
-Compared to a standalone green field facility, the integration can result in a cost savings of up to 45% mainly due to lower operational and capital costs.
+Compared to a standalone green field facility, the integration can result in a cost savings of more than 45% mainly due to lower operational and capital costs.

 BL2F Project logo